+Lead Partner arrangements are a function of the Chief Officer not the Integration Joint Board.
+The Act does not allow NHS Tayside to delegate any functions to just one IJB in its area.
+The Act does not provide for the delegation of decision making from one IJB to another.
 The Chief Officer managing services on a pan-Tayside basis will be known as the Lead Partner.
 Where the Chief Officer is the Lead Partner in relation to a service set out in Annex 1 part 3 of the Integration Scheme the Lead Partner:

-- Co-ordinates the strategic planning of the lead partner services - Will seek approval from all Integration Joint Boards on its proposed strategy for those services as required in Section 29 of the Act having regard to all localities in the Tayside area - Will provide reports on those services to other Integration Joint Boards at least in every planning period, ensuring consultation where significant service change is planned at any point have to be co-ordinated.
-Lead Partner Pan-Tayside services require a Direction from each IJB not the Lead Partner alone.
+- Co-ordinates the strategic planning of the lead partner services having regard to the strategic plans of each of the Integration Joint Boards. - Will seek approval from all Integration Joint Boards on its proposed strategy for those services as required in Section 29 of the Act having regard to all localities in the Tayside area. - Will provide reports on those services to other Integration Joint Boards at least in every planning period, ensuring consultation where significant service change is planned at any point.